Peyton

 How long is the commute from Peyton to Colorado Springs?

 Peyton is approximately 25 miles northeast of Colorado Springs.
 Off-peak drive time to downtown Colorado Springs is 25–35 minutes via US-24 or Meridian Road, involving rural highway driving.
 Schriever Space Force Base and Peterson Space Force Base are 20–30 minutes to the south and west.
-There is no public transit — the area is completely car-dependent with a transit score of 0.
+There is no public transit.
+The area is completely car-dependent with a transit score of 0.

 What is the median home price in Peyton?